-22.5 OpenAPS algorithm examples
+22.6 OpenAPS algorithm examples

 In this example, BG is rising in the near-term time frame; however, it is predicted to be low over a longer time frame.
 In fact, it is predicted to go below target and the safety threshold.
-For safety to prevent the low, OpenAPS will issue a zero temp, until the eventualBG (in any time frame) is above threshold.
+For safety to prevent the low, OpenAPS will issue a zero temp, until the minimum predicted BG is above threshold.